Zorail/UnitTesting/README.md

 # UnitTesting
-UnitTesting with Mockito
+UnitTesting with Mockito,Robolectric

-Tests are made in accordance with the arguments being passed to the function :)
+Tests of Mockito are made in accordance with the arguments being passed to the function .

+Robolectric tests work with our activity reference